dploeger/jekyll-revealjs/README.md

 ## Slide filenames

-Because we're using the Jekyll posts-framework to easily gather the slides for the presentation, we're bound to the conventions of Jekyll posts, namely being
+Because we're using Jekyll [posts][] to easily gather the slides for the presentation, we use their filename conventions with the following syntax:

     <year>-<month>-<day>-<title>.md